MolSSI/cookiecutter-cms/README.md

 ## Why is Python 2.X not on the supported versions?
-New projects generally should not be built with Python 2.7 support in mind, see the [Python 3 Statement](https://python3statement.org/).
-Although the final Python 2.7 release will be [supported through 2020](http://legacy.python.org/dev/peps/pep-0373/) and is the default on many legacy systems, Python 3 has been released for almost a decade and projects long term usage should not be shacked by legacy methods that will have to be replaced in very short order as Python 2 support is retired.
+New projects generally should not be built with Python 2.7 support in mind; see the [Python 3 Statement](https://python3statement.org/).
+Although the final Python 2.7 release will be [supported through 2020](http://legacy.python.org/dev/peps/pep-0373/) and is the default on many legacy systems, Python 3 has been released for almost a decade and a project's long term usage should not be shackled by legacy methods that will have to be replaced in very short order as Python 2 support is retired.

 ## Conda and PyPI (`pip`)

-Should you deploy and/or develop on Conda (with the `conda-build` tool) or PyPI (with the `pip` tool)?
+Should you deploy and/or develop on [Conda](https://anaconda.org) (with the `conda-build` tool) or [PyPI](https://pypi.org/) (with the `pip` tool)?
 Good question, both have their own advantages and weaknesses as they both are designed to do very different things.
 Fortunately, many of the features you will need for this Cookiecutter overlap.
 We will not advocate here for one or the other, nor will we cover all the differences.
 We can however recommend some additional resources where you can read and find out more at the end of this section.

-We will cover the major differences you the developer will see between the two as they relate to this Cookiecutter.
+We will cover the major differences that you the developer will see between the two as they relate to this Cookiecutter.

-The first major difference is the dependency sources.
-Both [Conda](https://anaconda.org) and [PyPI](https://pypi.org/) have different packages which individually choose to deploy on one or the other (often both), so its important to keep that in mind when choosing a dependency source.

 For testing purpose, the PyPi tool, `pip`, is much faster about building your packages than the Conda tool, `conda-build`, will be.
 Depending on the number of dependencies, you may have conditions where `conda-build` takes 10-20 min to resolve, download, configure, and install all dependencies *before your tests start*, whereas `pip` would do the same in about 5 min.
-It is also important to note that both `pip` and `conda-build` are not *testing tools* in and of themselves, they are deployment and dependency resolution tools.
+It is also important to note that both `pip` and `conda-build` are not *testing tools* in and of themselves; they are deployment and dependency resolution tools.
 For pure testing, we include other packages like [pytest](https://pytest.org).

 From a deployment perspective, it is possible to deploy your package on both platforms, although doing so is beyond